University of Insubria: Sites

-Of particular historic and artistic interest should be surely noticed the Cloister of the Basilica of Sant'Abbondio in Como (among the oldest in Europe and used at first as a convent, then as an Episcopal Seminary), already home of the Faculty of Law, now of the Department of Law, Economics and Cultures (DEC), the most prestigious centre of the entire University, and the Palazzo Natta, ancient palace of a noble family belonging to the aristocracy of Como dating back to the sixteenth century, with details dating back even to the thirteenth century, headquarters of the rectorate.
+Of particular historic and artistic interest should be surely noticed the Cloister of the Basilica of Sant'Abbondio in Como (among the oldest in Europe and used at first as a convent, then as an Episcopal Seminary), already home of the Faculty of Law, now of the Department of Law, Economics and Cultures (DEC), the most notable centre of the entire University, and the Palazzo Natta, ancient palace of a noble family belonging to the aristocracy of Como dating back to the sixteenth century, with details dating back even to the thirteenth century, headquarters of the rectorate.

-Further didactic facilities are: Saronno (VA) and Busto Arsizio (VA).
+Further didactic facilities are Saronno (VA) and Busto Arsizio (VA).

 There are also other locations where you may find laboratories, offices and premises in the provinces of Como and Varese.

 The main university hospital is the Ospedale di Circolo e Fondazione Macchi in Varese.

-Villa Toeplitz, Varese houses the headquarters of the Faculty of Communication Sciences of the University of Insubria.
+Villa Toeplitz, Varese, houses the headquarters of the Faculty of Communication Sciences of the University of Insubria.